 IUCN Red List: LC - Least Concern

-The Cherry Barb has a torpedo shaped body and its tail is forked.
-It has only one dorsal fin.
-Lacking an adipose fin, a second dorsal fin to the rear of the first, is a characteristic of all the Cyprinid fishes.
-This is a small fish reaching just shy of 2 inches (5 cm) in length.
-They have an average lifespan of 4 years, but can live 5 to 7 years with proper care.
+The Cherry Barb has a torpedo-shaped body, a forked tail, and only one dorsal fin.
+Lacking an adipose fin, a second dorsal fin to the rear of the first is a characteristic of all the Cyprinid fishes.
+The small Cherry Barb reaches just shy of 2 inches (5 cm) in length and has an average lifespan of 4 years, though they can live 5 to 7 years with proper care.

-The body has a silver color, tending toward a rich reddish brown.
-Like its name implies, the Cherry Barb can develop a deep red "cherry" color, sometimes becoming almost maroon.
-The color intensifies during spawning times with the male becoming a bright beautiful red.
-There is a horizontal black stripe running from the tip of the mouth to the tail with a rather metallic stripe just above that.
+The Cherry Barb's silvery body tends toward a rich, reddish brown.
+As its name implies, the Cherry Barb can develop a deep red "cherry" color, sometimes becoming almost maroon.
+The color intensifies during spawning times when the male becomes a bright, beautiful red.
+A horizontal black stripe runs from the tip of the mouth to the tail with a rather metallic stripe just above it.

 Size of fish - inches: 2.0 inches (5.08 cm)

-Lifespan: 4 years - Their average lifespan is 4 years, but with proper care they could live between 5 - 7 years.
+Lifespan: 4 years - Their average lifespan is 4 years, but with proper care they could live between 5 and 7 years.

 Fish Keeping Difficulty

 Cherry Barbs are very hardy little fish.
-They are great eaters and get along with most tank mates.
-Their water requirements are fairly easy to maintain with regular partial changes.
-Provided with proper care these little beauties make a great choice for the beginning fish keeper.
+They are great eaters and get along with most tankmates.
+Their water requirements are fairly easy to meet with regular partial changes.
+Provided with proper care, these little beauties make a great choice for the beginning fish keeper.